xpack/web-doxygen/website/docs/manual/pages/autolink.md

 ## Links to other members {#linkother}

-<p>All of these entities can be linked to in the same way as described in the previous section.
-For sake of clarity it is advised to only use patterns 3 and 7 in this case.</p>
+All of these entities can be linked to in the same way as described in the previous section.
+For sake of clarity it is advised to only use patterns 3 and 7 in this case.

 <dl class="doxySectionUser">
 <dt>Example:</dt>